 Govardhan Puja is a Hindi term that means “worship of Govardhan Mountain.”
 Govardhan is the name of a hill associated with an incident during the life of Shri Krishna in Dwaparyug about which you’ll read in a while.
 ‘Puja’ means ‘worship’.
 Let us check the authenticity of Govardhan Puja in accordance with our Holy Scriptures.

 Govardhan Puja 2023 Date

-This year Govardhan Puja 2022 is on October 25, 2022, on Tuesday.
+This year Govardhan Puja 2023 is on November 14, 2023.
 Govardhan Puja is celebrated in the month of Kartik which falls in the months of October-November according to the Gregorian calendar.
 It is the first lunar day of Shukla Paksha in the Vikram Samvat (Hindu calendar).

 What Is the Story of Govardhan Puja?

 The story behind Govardhan Puja goes this way: